-I worked with great project managers, all work was centered on them.
+I worked with great project managers whom all work was centered on them.
 They treated team members with dignity, they worked long hours, track risks, follow-up actions to conclusion, address organizational impediments, be the single point of contact for the project, take responsibility for project failures instead of pointing to team members,……

 Why we need to have a PM to tell the organization that it needs to change its practices?
 For every PM I dealt with, they believed that organizational impediments are the main project’s threats.
 They are less worry about technology issues, solution complexity, process aspects, training, deadlines and other familiar risks.
 In many cases such organizational impediments cannot be communicated but rather the PM keeps and cannot even document in the project status or impediments log.
-The worst quickly happens, when the PM’s reason of existence becomes dependent on existence of such impediments.
+The worst quickly happens, when the PM’s reason of existence becomes dependent on the existence of such impediments.
 Do you think a PM in this environment would have any interest to make such impediments visible?

 Agile organizations have leadership at their foundation, which can further reduce the value-add of traditional PM.
 However, many of traditional PMs transcended to process consultants, enablers for team empowerment, professional facilitators, and other Lean/Agile roles.